uniquevineet/Coffee_Sales/README.md

 # Coffee_Sales
-Analyzing the coffee consumption trends &amp; habits of 20 states in the US using Tableau
+Using Tableau, analyzing the coffee consumption trends and habits of 20 states in the US and to help a company understand and launch a new herbal coffee brand in the US.
+Analysis includes on the basis of consumption habits of each state, geographic changes and yearwise consumption history.